ihmeuw/vivarium_public_health/docs/source/concepts/results/stratification.rst

        the end year (inclusive).
    * - ``event_year``
      - ``event_time``
-     - Maps the event time (e.g. death or disease-onset time) to a calendar-year string.
+     - Maps the event time to a calendar-year string.
+The event time is the end of the current time step (i.e.
+       ``current_time + step_size``), which may fall in the next
+       calendar year relative to ``current_time``.
        Categories span start year to end year + 1, with the extra year automatically excluded so it does not appear in output.
    * - ``sex``